CACI-IMG/ForecasterDocs/user-guide/Data/Data-Rows-Columns.md

 ![Formula Editor](imgs/DataColumns_FormulaEditor.png)

 The formula consists of a series of at least one function from the Expression Builder (listed in the table below), joined together by using the standard operators +, -, x or ÷.
-This allows the creation of reasonably complex functions.
+This gives you the flexibility to build up potentially quite complex functions if needed.

 | Functions    |              |            |             |
 |--------------|--------------|------------|-------------|